-School of Nursing, in conjunction with the MU Graduate Studies, the Health Resources Services Administration interested in improving nursing and healthcare, offer several fellowship and merit award programs for incoming and continuing DNP students.
+The Sinclair School of Nursing, in conjunction with the MU Graduate School, offers several fellowships and merit award programs for incoming and continuing DNP students.

 Fellowships for Underrepresented Minorities

 DNP applicants interested in being nominated for one of these fellowships must submit all DNP application materials by the November 1 admission deadline.